snorkelingcode/Embody_TCP_Controller/README.md

 Ensure your Embody application is running and listening on TCP port 7777.

-You can find the download here: https://drive.google.com/file/d/1skgExWRqsK-m3FLZbcuqAYrp8L9xZcAV/view?usp=sharing
+You can find the download here: https://drive.google.com/file/d/1skgExWRqsK-m3FLZbcuqAYrp8L9xZcAV/view?usp=sharing Currently only built for Windows.
+Linux coming soon.

 ### 2. Launch Bridge Server
 ```bash